Blog

 View topic hub

-Crawled - currently not indexed: What it means (and what actually fixes it)
+Crawled - currently not indexed meaning (GSC): what it means (and what actually fixes it)

 A practical guide to the GSC status "Crawled - currently not indexed": how to tell technical blockers from prioritization, and the few changes that reliably move URLs into the index.